-Design plans and specifications for a larger PFOA treatment facility at TP001001, which will remove PFOA contaminants on a permanent basis from the water drawn from 13 of their 16 wells, have been submitted by Essex Fells to the NJDEP in August 2022 and approved by the NJDEP in March 2023.
-Essex Fells anticipates awarding construction contracts in the next several months and having such facility completed in 2024.
-Upon completion, the new treatment facility will remove PFOA contaminants from the water drawn from 13 of the 16 wells owned by Essex Fells.
-Essex Fells engineers and other professionals are in the process of finalizing the design and project details for two additional PFOA treatment facilities, at TP002015 and TP003020, which will remove PFOA on a permanent basis from water drawn from their 3 remaining wells and will allow Essex Fells to bring those 3 wells back into service.
+Design plans and specifications for a larger PFOA treatment facility at TP001001 were submitted by Essex Fells to the NJDEP in August 2022 and they were approved by the NJDEP in March 2023.
+Essex Fells awarded a contract for the construction of the new treatment facility to Coppola Services on June 20, 2023.
+Construction work will commence shortly with completion expected by spring of 2024.
+Upon completion, the new treatment facility will remove PFOA contaminants from the water drawn from 13 of 16 wells owned by Essex Fells.
+Essex Fells submitted design plans and specifications to the NJDEP in June 2023 for two additional PFOA treatment facilities, at TP002015 and TP003020, which will remove PFOA on a permanent basis from water drawn from their 3 remaining wells and will allow Essex Fells to bring those 3 wells back into service.

-To view all the drinking water quality data collected by the Essex Fells visit https://www9.state.nj.us/DEP WaterWatch public/index.jsp and enter NJ0706001 for the PWSID.
+To view all the drinking water quality data collected by the Essex Fells visit https://www9.state.nj.us/DEP\WaterWatch\public/index.jsp and enter NJ0706001 for the PWSID.